Doing Business in Brazil

 • whenever the recipient, whether or not a taxpayer, is located in the other regions: twelve percent (12%).

 II.II.4.
-Simplified Taxation Regime in the State of São Paulo:
+Simplified Tax Regime in the State of São Paulo

-This Simplified Regime shall imply a waiver of presentation of the GIA/SP and of the EFD ICMS-IPI.
+The Simplified Regime essentially consists of the issuance of an NF-E (Electronic Invoice) and the collection of ICMS, exempting the taxpayer from submitting and delivering the ICMS Information and Calculation Guide – GIA/SP and the Digital Tax Bookkeeping – EFD ICMS-IPI.
 However, throughout the period during which the recipient is subject to said regime, the use of any credits of such tax shall be prohibited.

 II.II.5.
 EXEMPTION AND TAX BENEFITS